 - 7.7 The NAV operator must supply us with information about the volume of water supplied to customers on its site, together with the number and type of charges that have been made to them.
-The frequency of data provision will be set out within the bulk supply agreement between us and the NAV operator. - 7.8 For bulk supplies:

-- o If the development site comprises ten plots or fewer, volumetric charges for bulk supplies will be based on the volumetric information supplied by the NAV operator as described in 7.7, and a lower level of discount will apply.
-Amongst other things, this reflects the fact that any leakage on the NAV assets would not be included in the charge paid by the NAV. - o If the site comprises of more than 10 plots, volumetric charges will be based upon readings from our bulk supply meter and a higher level of discount will apply. - 7.9 The volume for the purpose of a bulk discharge from a NAV that supplies wastewater services will be based on the information that the NAV operator supplies to us as described in 7.7.
+The frequency of data provision will be set out within the bulk supply agreement between us and the NAV operator. - 7.8 For bulk supplies: - If the development site comprises ten plots or fewer, volumetric charges for bulk supplies will be based on the volumetric information supplied by the NAV operator as described in 7.7, and a lower level of discount will apply.
+Amongst other things, this reflects the fact that any leakage on the NAV assets would not be included in the charge paid by the NAV. - If the site comprises of more than 10 plots, volumetric charges will be based upon readings from our bulk supply meter and a higher level of discount will apply. - 7.9 The volume for the purpose of a bulk discharge from a NAV that supplies wastewater services will be based on information that the NAV operator supplies to us.
+This will be derived from customers' clean water meters unless any customer on the site measures the volume of water out directly.
+This is an option that is available to any customer in our area of service and which is required for customers with rainwater harvesting systems as noted in section 7.16 and 7.17.